grunk-dev/grunk/docs/usage.rst

 Reading and writing to file
 ===========================

-We can write the feature tree from the :ref:`previous section<using-plugins>` to a file with the command
+We can write the feature tree from the :ref:`previous section<using-plugins>` to a file, the *grunk recipe*, with the command

 .. code-block:: cpp

-   grunk::write("/home/jan/my_grunk_files/simple.gk", b);
+   grunk::write("/home/jan/my_grunk_files/simple.grr", b);

-The file will then have the following contents:
+The grunk recipe will have the following contents:

 .. code-block:: yaml